-1. Maintenance/Seaward Extension Requires Permit.
+- 1. Maintenance/Seaward Extension Requires Permit.
 Any change in the design of the wall or future additions or reinforcement seaward of the wall, including placement of rock, boulders or footings will require a coastal development permit.
 Maintenance of the protective works shall be the responsibility of the applicants.
-If after inspection, it is apparent repair or maintenance is necessary, the applicants should contact the Commission office to determine whether permits are necessary.

-2. Hold Harmless Agreement for City of Del Mar.
-PRIOR TO THE ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit a signed document in which the applicant understands that the site may be subject to extraordinary hazard from storms, wave runup and flooding and assumes the liability from such hazards, and the applicant unconditionally waives any claim of liability on the part of the Commission or its successors in interest for damage from such hazards and agrees to indemnify and hold harmless the Commission, its officers, agents and employees relative to the Commission's approval of the project for any damage due to natural hazards.

-3. Assumption of Risk for Private Party Applicants: PRIOR TO THE ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, each applicant (other than the City of Del Mar) shall execute and record a deed restriction, in a form and content acceptable to the Executive Director, which shall provide: (a) that the applicant understands that the site may be subject to extraordinary hazard from storms, wave runup and flooding, and the applicant assumes the liability from such hazards; and (b) the applicant unconditionally waives any claim of liability on the part of the Commission or its successors in interest for damage from such hazards and agrees to indemnify and hold harmless the Commission, its officers, agents, and employees relative to the Commission's approval of the project for any damage due to natural hazards.
+If after inspection, it is apparent repair or maintenance is necessary, the applicants should contact the Commission office to determine whether permits are necessary. - 2.
+Hold Harmless Agreement for City of Del Mar.
+PRIOR TO THE ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the City of Del Mar shall submit a signed document in which the applicant understands that the site may be subject to extraordinary hazard from storms, wave runup and flooding and assumes the liability from such hazards, and the applicant unconditionally waives any claim of liability on the part of the Commission or its successors in interest for damage from such hazards and agrees to indemnify and hold harmless the Commission, its officers, agents and employees relative to the Commission's approval of the project for any damage due to natural hazards. - 3.
+Assumption of Risk for Private Party Applicants: PRIOR TO THE ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, each applicant shall execute and record a deed restriction, in a form and content acceptable to the Executive Director, which shall provide: (a) that the applicant understands that the site may be subject to extraordinary hazard from storms, wave runup and flooding, and the applicant assumes the liability from such hazards; and (b) the applicant unconditionally waives any claim of liability on the part of the Commission or its successors in interest for damage from such hazards and agrees to indemnify and hold harmless the Commission, its officers, agents, and employees relative to the Commission's approval of the project for any damage due to natural hazards.
 The document shall run with the land, binding all successors and assigns, and shall be recorded free of prior liens that the Executive Director determines may affect the enforceability of the restriction.
 This deed restriction shall not be removed or changed without a Coastal Commission-approved amendment to this coastal development permit unless the Executive Director determines that no amendment is required.

-4. Condition Compliance.
-WITHIN NINETY (90) DAYS OF COMMISSION ACTION OF THIS COASTAL DEVELOPMENT PERMIT APPLICATION, or within such additional time as the Executive Director may grant for good cause, the applicants shall satisy all requirements specified in the conditions hereto that the applicants are required to satisfy prior to issuance of this permit.
+- 4. Final "As-Built" Plans.
+Within ninety (90) days of Commission action, the applicants shall submit final, "as-built" plans of the permitted seawall.
+Said plans shall demonstrate that the seawall has been built in substantial conformance with the preliminary plans labeled "22nd Through 24th Street Seawall," dated February 25, 1998 and received in the Commission's San Diego office on May 22, 1998.
+The permittee shall undertake development in accordance with the approved preliminary plans.
+Any proposed changes to the approved preliminary plans shall be reported to the Executive Director.
+No changes to the approved preliminary plans shall occur without an amendment to this coastal development permit unless the Executive Director determines that no amendment is required. - 5.
+Condition Compliance.
+WITHIN NINETY (90) DAYS OF COMMISSION ACTION OF THIS COASTAL DEVELOPMENT PERMIT APPLICATION, or within such additional time as the Executive Director may grant for good cause, the applicants shall satisfy all requirements specified in the conditions hereto that the applicants are required to satisfy prior to issuance of this permit.
 Failure to comply with this requirement may result in the institution of enforcement action under the provisions of Chapter 9 of the Coastal Act.